 Forensic pathology is the branch of pathology that focuses on deciding the explanation for death by examining the remains.
 A post mortem is performed by a medical expert, typically throughout the investigation of legal code cases and civil law cases in some jurisdictions.
-Coroners and doctors also are commonly asked to verify the identity of remains.
+Coroners and doctors also are commonly asked to verify the identity of the remains.
 Microbial forensics may well be a discipline that goes to try and do truthful play to the criminals and terrorists who use biological material to cause damage.
-The ineligible use of biological agents causes tidy hurt to the folks, public health, surroundings, the economies and world peace.
+The ineligible use of biological agents causes tidy hurt to the folks, public health, surroundings, the economies, and world peace.
 Due to these harms and causes, creating awareness of capability in microbial forensics can facilitate us to form perceive that what may need eventuated throughout a bio-threat event, and international collaborations that capture the broader scientific and social control communities area unit probable to fortify the microbial forensic capabilities.

 - Track 7-1Toxicology

 - Track 7-4Trace evidence

 - Track 7-5Serology